tmtsoftware/esw-ocs-eng-ui/README.md

 The `v15.x` version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.

+## User role for login

+For testing purposes, we are creating a `esw-user` while launching the Keycloak from csw-services

+Username: esw-user
+Password: esw-user

 ## Run the Application in Local Environment

 Run following commands in the terminal.